 ZeroAvia and Mitsubishi Heavy Industries RJ Aviation Group (MHIRJ) will cooperate in developing hydrogen-electric propulsion systems for use in regional jet aircraft, potentially for a new aircraft design but also as a retrofit to existing RJ-models.
 US-based ZeroAvia, which is also based in the UK, and Canada-based MHI RJ announced a Memorandum of Understanding on October 25.
 Mitsubishi and ZeroAvia team up on hydrogen technology.

 In the last two years, ZeroAvia has been busy developing a hydrogen-electric power system based on fuel cell technology.
-In this, hydrogen is led through an electrolyzer to produce electricity to power the engines.
+In this, hydrogen and oxygen are led through a fuel cell to produce electricity to power the engines.
 ZeroAvia successfully tested the concept on a Piper Malibu in 2019 until the prototype aircraft was damaged beyond repair in a landing in April this year.
 The company will commence a new phase of flight testing in 2023, using two converted Dornier Do-228s with two 600 kW electric engines, with certification planned in 2024.
 ZeroAvia plans to develop a 50-60 seater based on hydrogen by 2026 and have a regional jet available around 2028.